donglinz/web-server/README.md

 ```

 #Run
+Run file 'web-server' to start web server.

-web/ is your website root directory.
-You must promise web/index.html is available.<br>
+./web-server is your executable web server file and ./web/ is your website root directory.
+You must promise ./web/index.html is available. otherwise a 404 code will be responded.

+Preceding file and directory can be saved in any place in your computer.

 Run as a HTTP server:<br>
 ```
 ./web_server ServerHttp <port number> <thread num>